njvrzm/resume/readme.md

 ### Technical

-Deep expertise with Python, Postgresql, Linux.
-Solid understanding of SQL databases generally, MongoDB, RabbitMQ, networking, distributed systems, Docker.
-Actively learning (and excited about!)
-Go and Rust.
+Experienced with Python, golang, Postgresql, Linux.
+Solid understanding of SQL databases generally, MongoDB, RabbitMQ, networking, distributed systems, kubernetes.
 Reading/tinkering familiarity with JS, Java, Cxx, and more.
+Always excited to learn new languages and technologies.

 ## Employment